kampro/kampro.github.io/_drafts/guard.md

 }
 {% endhighlight %}

-A lot more readable. `guard` guarantes that every check which is applied in `guard` is complied from this place to the end of the current scope, otherwise the execution has to leave the scope.
+Much more readable. `guard` guarantees that every check which is applied in `guard` is compliant from this place to the end of the current scope, the execution has to leave the scope otherwise.

 ### The syntax